rawitat/gtypist_lessons/programming_quotes.typ

- :GENERAL_2   "General Wisdoms #2       Continuation of the above" :GENERAL_3   "General Wisdoms #3       Yet another continuation from above" :GENERAL_4   "General Wisdoms #4       You know the drill, from the above" :SW_ENG      "Software Engineering     Some thoughts on Software Dev/Eng" :SW_ENG_2    "Software Engineering #2  Continuation of the above" :SW_ENG_3    "Software Engineering #3  Just like that, from above" :LISP        "Lisp                     Lisp and dialects" :LISP_2      "Lisp #2                  Lisp and dialects, continued" :C_CPP       "C, C++, Objective-C      C and its family (C++, Obj-C)" :JAVACS      "Java and C#              Java and C#, they belongs together" :DY_SCRIPT   "Dynamic Scripting        Perl, Ruby, Python, etc."
+ :GENERAL_2   "General Wisdoms #2       Continuation of the above" :GENERAL_3   "General Wisdoms #3       Yet another continuation from above" :GENERAL_4   "General Wisdoms #4       You know the drill, from the above" :GENERAL_5   "General Wisdoms #5       Yet another one of the above" :SW_ENG      "Software Engineering     Some thoughts on Software Dev/Eng" :SW_ENG_2    "Software Engineering #2  Continuation of the above" :SW_ENG_3    "Software Engineering #3  Just like that, from above" :LISP        "Lisp and FP              Lisp and Functional Programming" :LISP_2      "Lisp and FP #2           Continuation of the above" :C_CPP       "C, C++, Objective-C      C and its family (C++, Obj-C)" :JAVACS      "Java and C#              Java and C#, they belongs together" :DY_SCRIPT   "Dynamic Scripting        Perl, Ruby, Python, etc."